Skip to content

 Event-driven capture reacts when the desktop changes in ways the system can observe, which reduces wasted work and keeps latency low for active sessions.
 Because macOS exposes rich accessibility events, Overshow captures precisely when content updates rather than sampling on a timer.
 This avoids gaps in your searchable history without requiring constant full-screen grabs at a fixed rate.

-You can capture multiple monitors with per-monitor inclusion in settings.
-The system tracks monitor layout. including x/y positions. so metadata can reflect which display hosted a given surface.
+Overshow captures only your active window, and only while it sits on a display you allow.
+Display selection in settings is an allow-list for where the active window may be captured, not a switch that records whole displays.
+The system still tracks monitor layout, including x/y positions, so metadata can reflect which display hosted a given capture.
 This helps when you filter or review results by physical arrangement (for example, a laptop panel versus an external display).

-Name or remember which monitor is "primary" for your workflow; per-monitor toggles in Settings → Recording let you omit displays you never want indexed (for example, a wallboard or a shared TV).
+Per-display toggles in Settings → Capture let you stop the active window being captured on displays you never want indexed (for example, a wallboard or a shared TV).
+A single-display Mac has nothing to choose, so the allow-list is hidden.

-Changes to which monitors are included require an app relaunch to apply consistently across the capture stack.
+Changes to which displays are allowed require an app relaunch to apply consistently across the capture stack.

 Text extraction: OCR and platforms